I3lacx/trial_and_error/Projekt_Deep_arch/README.md

 A project where I build a Neural Network using tensorflow.
 This network is then analyzed using tensorboard.

-To start the network use the blabla.py file.
+To start the network use the variable_analyzer_nn.py file and call the main() function.

 To start Tensorboard type:

 `tensorbaord --log-dir="data/mnist/" `